-Embrace Civility in the Digital Age promotes approaches to address youth well-being and risk in the digital age in a manner that promotes positive norms, increases effective skills and resiliency, and encourages young people to be helpful allies who positively intervene when they witness peers being hurt or at risk.
+Embrace Civility in the Digital Age promotes a 21st Century approach to address bullying and youth risk in the digital age.
+This approach promotes positive norms, increases effective skills and resiliency, and encourages young people to be helpful allies who positively intervene when they witness peers being hurt or at risk.

-Embrace Civility Network
+- Embrace Civility Blog